mstksg/inCode/copy/entries/duet.md

 gives.

-The fact that we can use GADTs to specify the "result type" of each of our primitives is a key part about how `Prompt` from *MonadPrompt* works, and how it implements the interpreter pattern.
+The fact that we can use GADTs to specify the "result type" of each of our primitives is a key part about how `Program` from *operational* works, and how it implements the interpreter pattern.

 This is enforced in Haskell's type system (through the "dependent pattern